halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-leave.md

 Leave processing within the Dynamics NAV Payroll and Labour Hire modules encompasses the following functions:

 - Setup Leave Types and Accruals
+- Calculating & Posting Leave Provisions
-- Employee Leave Entitlement Calculation and Reporting
+- Employee Leave Entitlement Reporting

 This section pecifically discusses how to use the Leave Processing function within Dynamics NAV.